-- "About Using Combo Boxes" below - "Creating a Pick List" below
+- "About Using Combo Boxes" on the next page - "Creating a Pick List" on the next page

 About Using Combo Boxes

 Do not use combo boxes for validating business objects that have a large number of rows.
 The maximum number of rows a combo box can display is 200.
 If there are more than 200 rows, the system does not return the excess rows.
 If a business object has more than 200 rows, we recommend using a text box with a Search dialog box.